Mercedes E-Class hybrid review

 The E 300 de diesel is slightly less powerful overall (306bhp) and thus slightly slower to accelerate, but returns economy of 50mpg or more after the batteries are depleted and should be a better choice for those who frequently undertake long-distance motorway journeys beyond the car's electric range.

 Recharging either model will take less than two hours from a typical 7kW home wallbox charger, or about double that if you only have a conventional domestic power socket.
 Like most plug-in hybrids, there's a slight practicality penalty to pay for the efficient drivetrain: boot space drops by 100 litres compared the the regular E-Class saloon, and there's no proper cable storage either.

 Another plug-in hybrid trait present here is that the E 300s don't feel quite as fast as their on-paper figures suggest, with the electric boost blunted somewhat by the additional 300kg weight of the hybrid technology.
 This also makes them feel a little less sharp on a twisty backroad than their sister models, but not excessively so.

 The chief appeal of the hybrid E-Class models, then, is their rock-bottom company-car tax costs, courtesy of CO2 emissions of less than 50g/km across the range.
 They're also just as comfortable and classy inside as their diesel and petrol-engined brethren, but if it's driving thrills you're looking for, the BMW 530e is definitely a better bet.

-For a more detailed look at the E-Class petrol and diesel hybrids, read on for the rest of our in-depth review.
+For a more detailed look at the E-Class petrol and diesel hybrids, check out our experience running one for several months, or read on for the rest of our in-depth review.